dmitryshelomanov/react-local-fetch/README.md

 ## You can use LocalFetching to...
 * * *
-# ...if you are need to make fetch-request
+# ...if you need to make fetch-request

 Usually you do something like the example below: